Nara United F.C.: Regional League Division 2 south

 Nara United played in the first Regional League Division 2 south in 2011.
 On March 3, 2011, the club achieved its first victory against Chumphon.
 In 2022, Nara United competed in the Thai League 3.
 The club started the season with a 1–1 away draw with Mueang Kon D United and they ended the season with a 5–0 home win over Mueang Kon D United.
 The club has finished 5th place in the league of the Southern region.
 In the 2022–23 Thai FA Cup Nara United was defeated 0–2 by Kasem Bundit University in the first round.

+On 30 May 2026, Nara United secure promotion to Thai League 2 for the first time in their history from next season after defeat PT Satun on aggregate 1–5.

+On 9 July 2026, FIB confirms the club failed to meet the club licensing requirements for Thai League 2 and Muang Loei United secure promotion to Thai League 2 instead.

 Stadium

 At the start of the Regional League Division 2 Southern, Nara United used the Bangnara Arena Stadium or Narathiwat Municipality Stadium for the first half of the season, but due to a dispute with the local authority, in 2011 they moved back to Nara Forest Side Stadium or Narathiwat Provincial Administrative Organization Stadium.